 Bankruptcy Lawyer is Your Best Advocate

-Usually, by the time clients contact us regarding a chapter 7 bankruptcy, they’ve already considered a number of other options, including filing for bankruptcy protection without legal representation.
+Usually, by the time clients contact me regarding a chapter 7 bankruptcy, they’ve already considered a number of other options, including filing for bankruptcy protection without legal representation.
 In fact, the National Bureau of Economic Research estimates more than 200,000 Americans will try to file a bankruptcy case without a lawyer.
 That’s troubling for me for a number of reasons.
 Primarily, many of these cases are dismissed because the paperwork is filed incorrectly.
 Second, mistakes can be made that can jeopardize a consumer’s ability to eliminating their debt.
-We also know that we can offer them a solution that allows them to afford bankruptcy without having to come up with the attorney’s fees all at once.
-This week, we explore why a bankruptcy lawyer is a consumer’s best advocate.
+I also know that I can offer them a solution that allows them to afford bankruptcy without having to come up with the attorney’s fees all at once.
+This week, I explore why a bankruptcy lawyer is a consumer’s best advocate.

 Individuals, unlike businesses, are not required to be represented by an attorney when they file a bankruptcy case.
 However, you should have an attorney, who is well versed in bankruptcy law, represent you when you file a bankruptcy case.
 Bankruptcy is a very powerful and complicated federal law.
 The papers that you file are signed by you under the penalty of perjury.
 Therefore, it is vitally important that they be prepared correctly and accurately.